-Dr. Jaggar, who holds a Ph.D. in education from New York University, began her career as an elementary school teacher in Plainview, Long Island.
+Dr. Jaggar, who holds a Ph.D. in education from New York University, began her career as an elementary school teacher in Plainview, NY.
 She then entered the field of higher education, teaching and conducting research in children’s language and literacy development at New York University.
 During more than 30 years at NYU, she co-founded the University’s Reading Recovery Project, which she co-directed for 10 years.
 She has held numerous leadership roles in professional education associations throughout her career.

-Angela and her husband Scott, who are residents of Port Washington, NY have been actively involved in a number of not-for-profit organizations that serve children, education, and the arts.
+Angela and her husband Scott, who are residents of Port Washington, have been actively involved in a number of not-for-profit organizations that serve children, education, and the arts.
 Dr. Jaggar has served on the Board of Directors of Port Washington’s historic community center, Landmark on Main Street.
 Elected to the Adelphi University Board of Trustees in 2008, Dr. Jaggar, who is currently on the Board of Directors of the Family and Children’s Association, has also provided her leadership to Belmont Child Care Association, Women on the Job and Literacy Volunteers of New York City.
 To further their support of those in need, the Jaggars established the Angela and Scott Jaggar Foundation.

 Angela and Scott are members of the University’s Million Dollar Round Table and Adelphi’s Ruth S. Harley Society, which recognizes those who have made provisions for the University in their estate plans.